MojoliciousDotIO/mojolicious.io/blog/2021/02/14/announcing-mojolicious-9-0/index.markdown

   bio: jberger
   description: Announcing release of Mojolicious version 9.0
 ---
-The Mojolicious Core Team is delighted to announce the release and immediate availability of [Mojolicious](https://mojolicious.org) 9.0.
+The Mojolicious Core Team is delighted to announce the release and immediate availability of version 9.0 of the [Mojolicious](https://mojolicious.org) real-time web framework.
 Every Mojolicious major release has a [code name](https://docs.mojolicious.org/Mojolicious#CODE-NAMES) based on a unicode character and this one is lovingly named "Waffle" 🧇!

 Every major release I think that there can't be much more to add or change in Mojolicious and then when the next one arrives I reflect on how much has changed since I last thought that.